ballerfuturistic/sfmnauts/README.md

 If you'd like to **contribute** just check out the [Github Page](https://github.com/ballerfuturistic/sfmnauts) and make a commit with what you'd like to change or your own guide.
 I'll review it and then merge it, and it'll go live on the site.

+If you want to contribute, please make sure you're using Gitbook's syntax of Markdown language. https://toolchain.gitbook.com/syntax/markdown.html

 If there's any issues, either [DM ](https://twitter.com/ballerfuturistc)me or message me on Discord &gt; **Mars\#1305**

 **yes, you need to include the capital M, i think.**